Substance Use and Addictions Program

-The program reflects the merger of the former Drug Strategy Community Initiatives Fund and the Drug Treatment Funding Program.
-Projects funded under the two previous programs will continue until the end of their respective agreements.
-Newly funded initiatives must be consistent with the objectives and criteria of the current program.
+SUAP continues to deliver activities under the former Drug Strategy Community Initiatives Fund and the former Drug Treatment Funding Program.
+Projects funded under the two previous programs continue until the end of their respective agreements.
+Newly funded initiatives must be consistent with the objectives and criteria of the current contribution funding program.

 The program supports the National Anti-Drug Strategy Prevention and Treatment Action Plans' mandate by funding initiatives to: